Bas3d-Labs/drand-quicknet-evm/contracts/README.md

 This directory contains the Foundry project for `DrandQuicknetBeaconRegistry`.

-The deployment script reads the oracle address and expected chain ID directly from the corresponding JSON manifest under `../deployments/`.
+The deployment script reads verifier identity and expected chain ID from the corresponding JSON manifest under `../deployments/`.
+The registry minimum lead is supplied separately from the target chain-security profile.

 Public deployment configuration belongs in `deployments/*.json`.
 Secrets and RPC credentials belong in the repository-root `.env`.